top of page

 Evangelical Covenant Church.
 He received his Masters of Divinity at Western Seminary.

-He also holds an Ed Specialist Teaching Credntial for Mild/Moderate need students whom he has taught for over a decade, He Directs the Southlands Art Gallery, and his emerging art focuses on light painting, digital sculpture and iconography.
+He also holds an Ed Specialist Teaching Credntial for Mild/Moderate need students whom he has taught for over a decade, He is Director of the Southlands Art Gallery, and his emerging art focuses on light painting, digital sculpture and iconography.

-Reverent One is a calling 20 years in the making.
-I saw a Salvador Dali painting, Crucifixion (Corpus Hypercubus) and cried.
+Reverent One is a prayer 20 years in the making.
+Somewhere around 2005 I saw a Salvador Dali painting, Crucifixion (Corpus Hypercubus) and cried.
 From that single image I discovered the power of art.
 If I were to describe in words what happened and why, I would say that I encountered God, through an image of Christ, that redefined my understanding of faith and the world, and placed within my heart a longing to behold him forever.

 Fast forward two decades, and that moment of personal desire has now become a prayer to see a movement take place in Southern California and beyond known as Reverent One.
 An art community, made up of generational and culturally diverse people who are a gospel-centered, Spirit empowered coalition of artists, churches, organizations, patrons, and public that seek to encounter God through the art of worship.